Zoë Wicomb

+Zoë Charlotte Wicomb (23 November 1948 – 13 October 2025) was a South African author and academic who lived in the United Kingdom from the 1970s until her death.
+Her 1987 debut book, You Can't Get Lost in Cape Town – a collection of inter-related short stories, set during the Apartheid era and partly autobiographical – received wide praise, and in 2000 was described by Toni Morrison as "seductive, brilliant and precious".

-Zoë Wicomb (born 23 November 1948) is a South African-Scottish author and academic who has lived in the UK since the 1970s.
-In 2013, she was awarded the inaugural Windham–Campbell Literature Prize for her fiction.
+In 2013, Wicomb was awarded the inaugural Windham–Campbell Literature Prize for her fiction.

-Early life
+Background

-Zoë Wicomb was born near Vanrhynsdorp, Western Cape, in South Africa.
+Zoë Charlotte Wicomb was born in Beeswater, Western Cape, on 23 November 1948.
 Growing up in small-town Namaqualand, she went to Cape Town for high school, and attended the University of the Western Cape (which was established in 1960 as a university for "Coloureds").

 After graduating, she left South Africa in 1970 for England, where she continued her studies at Reading University.
 She lived in Nottingham and Glasgow and returned to South Africa in 1990, where she taught for three years in the department of English at the University of the Western Cape.

-In 1994 she moved to Glasgow, Scotland, where she was Professor of Creative Writing at the University of Strathclyde until her retirement in 2009.
+In 1994, she moved to Glasgow, Scotland, where she was Professor in English Studies at the University of Strathclyde until her retirement in 2009.
 She was Professor Extraordinaire at Stellenbosch University from 2005 to 2011.
-She is also Emeritus Professor at the University of Strathclyde.
+She was also Emeritus Professor at the University of Strathclyde.

+Wicomb died from a pulmonary embolism at a hospital in Glasgow, Scotland, on 13 October 2025, at the age of 76.